chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-taylor-couette-flow-nitsche/2d-taylor-couette-flow-nitsche.rst

 By setting ``calculate torques=true``, the calculation of the torque resulting from the fluid dynamics physics on every boundary of the domain is automatically calculated.
-Setting ``verbose=verbose`` will print out the value of the torque calculated for each mesh.
+Setting ``verbosity=verbose`` will print out the value of the torque calculated for each mesh.

 Simulation control and mesh refinement
 --------------------------------------

 As stated above, this problem can either be solved using a uniform mesh refinement or using an adaptative mesh refinement

 Uniform mesh refinement
 ^^^^^^^^^^^^^^^^^^^^^^^

 The ``simulation control`` subsection controls the flow of the simulation.
 Two additional parameters are introduced in this example.
-By setting ``number mesh adapt=4`` we configure to simulation to carry out to solve the fluid dynamics on the mesh and on four(4) subsequently refined mesh.
+By setting ``number mesh adapt=4`` we configure to simulation to solve the fluid dynamics on the mesh and on four(4) subsequently refined mesh.
 This approach is very interesting, because the solution on the coarse mesh also serves as the initial guest for the solution on the finer mesh.

 .. code-block:: text